← Back to Blog

 1. Let Claude Read First

 Always let Claude read files before asking it to make changes.
-It sounds obvious, but this ensures the changes are contextual and don't break existing patterns.
+It sounds obvious, but this keeps the changes contextual and prevents them from breaking existing patterns.
 I usually say something like:

 Read the authentication service and add rate limiting to the login endpoint